Interstate 405 north at Downtown Bellevue, Washington. 06/27/15

 Interstate 405 provides a bypass to the east of Seattle, connecting with several major suburbs on the east shore of Lake Washington.
-The freeway is the most direct route to Redmond, home of Microsoft, via the Washington 520 freeway.
-As a result of growth in the greater Seattle area, Interstate 405 carries significant traffic volume, almost on a level like its sibling in California, albeit with fewer lanes.
+The urban loop is the most direct route to Redmond, home of Microsoft, via the freeway along State Route 520.
+As a result of growth in the greater Seattle area, Interstate 405 carries significant traffic volume, almost on a level like I-405 in California, albeit with fewer lanes.

 Interstate 405 is part of High Priority Corridor 35: FAST Corridor.

 The original proposal for Interstate 405 around greater Seattle was submitted to the American Association of State Highway Officials (AASHO) in a letter dated July 14, 1958.1 Initial stretches were designated as Washington State Route 405 between Renton and Tukwilla.
 The first section opened to traffic in September 1965.
-SR 405 was redesignated I-405 with its completion by 1971.2
+SR 405 was redesignated as I-405 with its completion by 1971.2